Damassine: Fruit

 The red damson plum or damasson rouge was also originally called the damassine plum but, after protected status was granted to the name Damassine, the fruit had to be renamed.
 The red damson is "a small red plum a thousand scents".
 Off-round to slightly oval in shape, it weighs between 6 and 10 grams and measures approximately 2 centimeters in diameter.
 The color of its skin is not uniform.
 Predominantly ranging from pink to red, it can also be dark red on the sun-exposed side, while slightly yellow with reddish dots on the other side.
 The size and color may vary from season to season, from tree to tree, and even from one branch to another.
 The red damson has yellowish, slightly orange, juicy flesh that does not adhere to the kernel with a thick skin that adheres lightly to the flesh.
 The fruit ripens late in the month of July and through to early August.
 When fully ripe, it falls from the tree naturally.
 This is the right time to collect the fruit, as picking it or shaking it from the tree would result in a loss of flavor and scent.
 Approximately 900 red damsons are required to distill one liter of Damassine.
 Red damsons are used to produce a number of other products including other liquors, syrups, jams, pies, chocolates, truffles, and prunes.

 Tasting

 In Switzerland, Damassine is traditionally served in a stemmed, fluted glass and is typically consumed as a digestif.
 Damassine owes its distinctive taste and aroma to the region's limestone soil and climate (terroir).
+The official specification describes a strong wild-plum character with aromas of bitter almond and cut (dry) grass, with additional fruity/sweet or spicy notes.
 The aromas are very complex and are composed of a variety of ingredients.
 The scents of wild plum are dominant, while herbal and bitter almond notes are always present.
 The wild plum scents are naturally explained by the fruit's morphology (proportion of kernel to flesh) while the herbal scents probably come from the fact that the fruit is gathered only after having fallen on the ground.
 The secondary aromas are similar to those of other stone fruit (cherries, mirabelle), sweetness (honey, dried banana), and spices (coriander, cloves with a little touch of cinnamon).

+Events

+In 2022, a public ‘Fête de la Damassine AOP’ was launched in Ajoie; the first edition was held on 24–25 September 2022, with events in Porrentruy and Mormont.
+The event was intended to attract visitors from Ajoie, the Jura, and the rest of Switzerland to taste the products.The event was intended to attract visitors from Ajoie, the Jura, and the rest of Switzerland to taste the products.